ethereumjs/ethereumjs-monorepo/README.md

 ### `new Account([data])`
 Creates an new account object
 - `data` - an account can be initiailized with either a `buffer` containing the RLP serialized account.
- Or an `array` of buffers relating to each of the tx Properties, listed in order below.
+ Or an `array` of buffers relating to each of the account Properties, listed in order below.
 For example.
 ```javascript
 var raw = [
   '0x02', //nonce